ml-explore/mlx-examples/llms/CONTRIBUTING.md

 pip install -e .
 ```

-Then check if the model has weights in
+Then check if the model has weights in the
 [safetensors](https://huggingface.co/docs/safetensors/index) format.
 If not
 [follow instructions](https://huggingface.co/spaces/safetensors/convert) to
 convert it.